legenddaniel/roman-converter-cash-register/README.md

 This cash register system was design as a game mode, more details about this game were provided in the [index.html](https://github.com/legenddaniel/roman-converter-cash-register/blob/master/index.html).
 You can clone it and open it locally.

-The money received is the cash whose face value is just above the total (e.g. total 19 received 20) for a purpose of simplification.
+The money received is the cash whose face value is just greater than the total (e.g. total 19 received 20) for a purpose of simplification.
 Also we used the depreciated 1¢ for the same reason.

 you can check your score, which is stored in the localStorage, in the score modal by clicing the blue button.
 Your record will be kept until you delete it.